paulfioravanti/paulfioravanti.github.io/_posts/2024-02-04-creating-plover-plugins-python.md

 plugin.

-It can sometimes take a while for pull requests to be approved, so do not get dishearted!
+It can sometimes take a while for pull requests to be approved, so do not get disheartened!
 As long as your plugin code is in a public git repo, people that really want it immediately can download it from there and install it manually, just like we did during development.
 So, I would recommend adding instructions on how to do that in your `README.md` file until your plugin makes it into the